vipulrai91/vipulrai91.github.io/_posts/2020-05-24-has-the-startup-bubble-burst.md

 ## Covid-19 as an excuse to get marketing and sales people out

-Now that most of the companies have become household names , companies having no more coupons to offer , stratergy changing from expansion to retaining the customers.
+Now that most of the companies have become household names , companies having no more coupons to offer , strategy changing from expansion to retaining the customers.
 The need for marketing and sales obviously becomes less.<br>
 This is a great oppprtunity to get rid of these people Because why not?

 ## The bench had grown